XBraid/xbraid/docs/Examples.md

          }

-3. **GradientAllreduce**: This routine collects sensitivity information from all time-processors and broadcasts the sum back.
-If the communicator has been split into spacial and temporal one, it should be passed to this function through the app.
-For time-dependent design variables, summing over all processors might not be necessary since in formation is needed only locally in time.
-This routine can be left empty in that case.
+3. **GradientAllreduce**: This routine collects sensitivity information from all time-processors and broadcasts the sum.

          int
          my_GradientAllreduce(braid_App app)